MicrosoftDocs/connected-spaces/articles/queue-management-details-page.md

 ![All queues table](media/analytics-29A.PNG "All queues table")

-The **All queues** table contains a sortable list of all queue management zones by name, longest and shortest queue value, and fastest and slowest queue time for the selected time range.
+The **All queues** table contains a sortable list of all Queue management zones by name, longest and shortest queue value, and fastest and slowest queue time for the selected time range.
 Sort the list by selecting a single column heading.
-You can also filter each metric for a specific value by using the Filter button next to each column heading.
+You can also filter each metric for a specific value by using the **Filter** button next to each column heading.

-To see details for a specific queue management zone, select the desired queue name at the bottom of the page.
+To see details for a specific Queue management zone, select the desired queue name at the bottom of the page.

+## Queue management details page

-On the **Queue Management details** page, you can use the cards and graphs to understand the rhythm and flow of a specific queue management zone.
+On the **Queue management details** page, you can use the cards and graphs to understand the rhythm and flow of a specific Queue management zone.

 ![Queue Management details page](media/analytics-29B.PNG "Queue Management details page")